 - Composite resin dental fillings: referred to as white fillings, this biocompatible resin material will be color-matched to your other teeth to blend in with your natural smile.

 - Dental inlay: for patients with fillings that are degrading because of a damaged tooth, your dentist at Infinity Dental may suggest the use of a porcelain inlay for a more durable and comfortable repair.
 An inlay is designed to fit the inner contours of the tooth and fill any decayed areas.

-- Dental onlay: similar to an inlay, the dental onlay is prepared in much the same way, but is designed to cover the entire biting surface of a tooth that has a cavity or more severe damage.
+- Dental onlay: similar to an inlay, the dental onlay is prepared in much the same way but is designed to cover the entire biting surface of a tooth that has a cavity or more severe damage.

 - Dental crowns: Dr. Trinkner may recommend using a dental crown in cases where the structure of the tooth is significantly compromised by decay.
-Once the old filling is removed, the tooth is prepared for a crown which will fit over the tooth like a cap providing strength and durability.
+Once the old filling is removed, the tooth is prepared for a crown that will fit over the tooth like a cap providing strength and durability.